 The Mountain Pact strives to keep our constituents informed on federal public lands, climate, and conservation policies that are relevant to rural mountain communities.
-Below is a compilation of news alerts and policy and campaign updates.
+Below is a compilation of news alerts, policy and campaign updates.
 You can subscribe to receive these alerts by clicking 'subscribe' under 'who we are.'

 President Trump Slashes Protections in Utah: What This Means for Your Mountain Town